olliw42/mLRS-docu/docs/WIRELESS_BRIDGE.md

 | ESP82xx | x | x | x | - |
 | ESP32-C3 | x | x | x | - |

-Some Tx modules allow the wireless bridge to be configured from the Tx module, via the CLI, Lua script or OLED (this depends on the specific hardware of the Tx module).
+Some Tx modules allow the wireless bridge to be configured from the Tx module, via the CLI, Lua script or OLED (this depends on the hardware of the Tx module).
 Otherwise, the wireless bridge needs to be configured in the Arduino sketch and a new firmware be compiled and uploaded with each change.

 ## DIY Builds